npm/jobs/2018/q2/sales-engineer.md

 This role gives you the unique opportunity to build solution-oriented pre-sales customer engagement for a startup that's already widely recognized, used and loved by millions of developers.
-Working with a diverse team of talented (and fun) individuals, twhile making web application development faster, more productive, and safer for thousands of businesses and millions of developers.
+Working with a diverse team of talented (and fun) individuals, while making web application development faster, more productive, and safer for thousands of businesses and millions of developers.

 The position reports to the VP of Sales